 Friday, April 5, 2024

-With your vote, you contribute to the future of your money.
+With Your Vote, you contribute to the future of your money.

-The movement of money and the fundamental factors.
+I am interested in the movement of money and the fundamental factors.
 I am definitely not a stock player who buys today and sells tomorrow.
 But I visit various groups and see them arguing and looking for a quick buck.
 Many people will say you should do fundamental analysis.
-Other technical analysis, most you need to know both.
-Specialists a lot.
-For me, it is important to choose from 3 to 10 stocks maximum.
-Three favorites up to 50 percent of the portfolio and the rest where you can average the risk.
-Everyone quotes Mr. Buffett, but their actions want to get rich if they can right now.If you look at Mr. Buffett's portfolio he has bought and held for years and his patience pays off.
-Because there are good moments but also bad.
-I also think that by investing you have really already chosen, you should hold for years.
-But what causes stock prices to fluctuate constantly?
-Demand and supply.
-When there is demand they go up.
-And the opposite holds true.
-But what makes this happen.
-One is the media, the other is the company's profits.
-The last, perhaps most important, politics.
-Not only the most important, but also the most significant that leads to the consequences.
-With the media, some big players (analysts) may be looking for a little volatility with the statement.
-To make their customers a little more money.
-The second option for the company's income, what affects it the most.
-Bad service or product.
+Most people believe that you should be proficient in both fundamental and technical analysis.
+There are numerous specialists in the field.
+For me, it is important to choose from 3 to 10 stocks at a maximum.
+You should allocate up to 50 percent of your portfolio to your three favorite stocks, with the remaining stocks allowing you to average the risk.
+Everyone quotes Mr. Buffett, but their actions make them want to get rich if they can right now.
+Looking at Mr. Buffett's portfolio, you can see that he has been buying and holding for years, and his patience has paid off.
+There are both good and bad moments.
+I also think that by investing, you have really already chosen; you should hold for years.
+What causes stock prices to fluctuate constantly?
+The factors that cause these fluctuations are demand and supply.
+Demand leads to an increase in supply.
+And when there is no demand, they go down.
+But what makes this scenario happen?
+One is the media; the other is the company's profits.
+The last factor, perhaps the most important, is politics.
+Politics is not only the most important factor, but it also plays a significant role in determining the consequences.
+Some big players (analysts) in the media may be seeking to create a bit of volatility with their statements.
+This is aimed at generating a slight increase in revenue for their clients.
+The company's income is primarily impacted by the second option.
+A poor service or product can significantly impact the company's income.
 Regulatory obstacles.
 Competitiveness.
-If it's bad service, it's their own fault.
-Yes, competitiveness is now also a factor in unfair competition.
-But regulatory hurdles are the biggest factor.
-Finally we come to the politicians.
-So that politicians ultimately decide the fate of billions of people in the world.
-How, for example, in the case of friction between two countries and entire businesses go to the cinema.A company close to the politicians enjoys a subsidy.
+If the service is unsatisfactory, the responsibility lies with them.
+Competitiveness is now a factor in unfair competition.
+Regulatory hurdles, however, remain the most significant factor.
+Finally, we come to the politicians.
+Politicians ultimately determine the destiny of billions of people worldwide.
+How, for example, in the case of friction between two countries, are entire businesses affected economically?
+A company close to the politicians enjoys a subsidy.
 Government contracts that support large revenues.
 Yes, in case of major financial crises, the politicians are still to blame because they did not do their job.
-In an epidemic there, it's already God's work.
-But in conflicts between countries, the politicians are to blame.
-Out of nowhere, some group of people acquires a weapon.
-We're back to regulation or unenacted laws to outright ban guns.
-So instead of just following the company you worry about, will it make you a little richer.
-Think when you vote what kind of people you are voting for, nothing personal.
-Even with your vote you contribute to the future of your money.
+When it comes to an epidemic, it's already the responsibility of God.
+In conflicts between countries, politicians are often held responsible.
+Unexpectedly, a group acquires weapons.
+We're back to discussions about regulation or proposals for laws to outright ban guns.
+Perhaps consider whether aligning with the company you are concerned about might enhance your financial situation.
+When you vote, consider the type of people you are supporting—it's not personal.
+Even with your vote, you contribute to the future of your money.

 Thursday, February 29, 2024